 One of the most powerful of the Arcana, "The Nineteen" has nothing to do with how many members this Arcana has.
 Rather, it is a reference to the nineteenth card of the tarot major arcana, The Sun.
 Often denoted as "XIX", members of the Nineteen believe that the learning of magic brings not only personal enlightenment, but exists to reign above those without powers, either in benevolence...or, should they not submit to being ruled, then by whatever means necessary.
 The Nineteen are often charismatic and persuasive, and they range from royal sages to the leaders of cults.

 The Nineteen have the ability to convince a person that almost any fact is true, though the more preposterous and complicated the lie, the more time and magical energy they need to put into that innate spell.
 They can not use it to convince a person to DO anything.
-They can not use it to convince a person to believe they have done something they have not, nor can it be used to change opinion.
-Correct examples of use include, "Bob is an adulterer" or "This rain is blood".
-However something like, "You have forgotten your childhood" or "You now enjoy pineapple pizza" requires a change in what the person does, or changes an opinion rather than a fact, and will not work.
+They can use it to convince a person to believe they have done something they have not, and it can be used to change opinion.
+Correct examples of use include, "Bob is an adulterer" or "This rain is blood" or "I was never here."
 This ability works primarily while the person is in the Nineteen's presence, though they will likely continue believing it outside of that presence if they are not given weighty evidence to the contrary.
-Although the Nineteen must speak the thing they wish the person to believe, the source is immediately forgotten once they are out of the Nineteen's presence.
+Although the Nineteen must speak the thing they wish the person to believe, the source of that information is immediately forgotten once they are out of the Nineteen's presence.

 .:The Hermitage (IX):.

-Mages of the Hermitage are not so much a bloodline as birds of a feather, since Hermits do not tend to find mates.
+Mages of the Hermitage are not so much a bloodline as birds of a feather, since Hermits do not tend to find mates, their bloodline seeming to more be an anomaly within other bloodlines that crops up on occasion.
 They are loners among the Mages, those who have chosen to go it alone.
 Hermits are some of the most mysterious and enigmatic of Mages, often only revealing themselves to those they deem "worthy".
 Others perceive them as speaking in riddles, though it is postulated that Hermits are speaking perfectly normally, they are just so estranged from society that what is normal to them is not normal to others.
 Above all, Hermits are known as guides, leading those led astray back to their proper paths.
 A preponderance of Hermitage mages being born to a particular bloodline rather than the dominant Arcana generally means that Arcana is in danger of dying out.
 Although long shunned in mage society, Hermitage mages are now highly sought after due to the diseases and mental trauma of the age, and there is a re-evalulation of belief that perhaps Hermitage mages in a bloodline do not mean it is dying so much as evolving to a higher order.